gitter-badger/wait/README.md

 - Actively maintained

 ### License
-🎨 with ❤️ by vutondesign under the [MIT License](http://ktrvs.com/mymit/).
+🎨 with ❤️ by ktrvs under the [MIT License](http://ktrvs.com/mymit/).